 For organizations that would like to put on a benefit auction, preparation can usually take upwards of six months, in order to make sure that everything goes correctly.
 This is not to say that benefit auctions cannot happen in less of six months, with some of these quick auctions can still take place, but again preparation is key.

 This is also when professional auctioneers can take some of the stress and pressures off of the organization itself, as they will usually handle everything that will be needed.
+This includes the planning of the event; the professional auctioneer service will discuss the particulars of the event with the organization, such as where the event will be held, what charity or specialty will be represented, what the decorations will look like, and what total goal the organization hopes to reach.

 Often times it makes more sense to hire a professional auction service, especially if dealing with a very large event; the best way to approach this is to do the research.
 Thanks to the Internet, there are now more auctions and auction type services available for use; the downside to this is that a person or organization may not know which one of these to go with.
 Again, the key here is to do the research and contact any auction service that holds an interest.